iamthesigma/iamthesigma.github.io/thesigma.ca-jekyll-site/index.md

 title: Home
 ---

-# Welcome to My Awesome Site
+# Words

-This is the main page of my awesome Jekyll site.
+This is the main page of my Jekyll site.

 ## About